RaymondEmory/INFO550/README.md

 `Rscript -e "rmarkdown::render('HW2_HC.Rmd')"`

-This will create a file called report.html output in your directory that contains the results.
+The output html file can be found in the directory R/report.html

 ## Makefile
 The makefile contains 5 output.
 To view them separately, type